Laragear/CacheQuery/README.md

 By default, results of a query are cached by 60 seconds, which is mostly enough when your application is getting hammered with the same query results.

-You're free to use any number of seconds or Carbon instance.
+You're free to use any number of seconds from now, or just a Carbon instance.

 ```php
 use Illuminate\Support\Facades\DB;